 Here we’ll take a deeper look into the subject of domestic abuse, including how to recognise the signs, deciding to leave, and moving on.
-Whether you’re reading this because you believe you may be in an abusive relationship or you’re worried about someone else - know that support is available.
+Whether you’re reading this because you believe you may be in an abusive relationship or you’re worried about someone else, know that support is available.

-In this video counsellor Sam Cotterill talks about domestic abuse and how working with a therapist can support you.
+In this video, counsellor Sam Cotterill talks about domestic abuse and how working with a therapist can support you.

 What is domestic abuse?

-Domestic abuse charity Women’s Aid define this type of abuse as “an incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, in the majority of cases by a partner or ex-partner, but also by a family member or carer.”
+Domestic abuse charity Women’s Aid defines this type of abuse as “an incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, in the majority of cases by a partner or ex-partner, but also by a family member or carer.”

 There can be many forms of abuse used within a domestically violent relationship, including physical abuse, emotional abuse, mental abuse, sexual abuse and financial abuse.